pandas-dev/pandas/doc/source/development/debugging_extensions.rst

    (gdb) p __pyx_v_obj
    $1 = (PyObject *) 0x5555558b91e0

-Derefencing this will yield the standard PyObject struct members of the object, which provides some more visiblity
+Dereferencing this will yield the standard PyObject struct members of the object, which provides some more visibility

 .. code-block:: sh